 A substantial number of students enter college with minimal awareness of the financial aid resources readily available to them.
 According to research conducted by the Institute for College Access and Success, a staggering 65 percent of college students remain oblivious to their eligibility for financial assistance, while an even higher 72 percent remain in the dark regarding potential scholarships and grants that they might be eligible for.

 Abuse of Credit Cards

-Jeet Singh, a junior majoring in geology, shared his run in’s with his new shiny piece of plastic.
-“My mother actually signed me up for my first credit card,” Singh says.
-“She told me that it’s only for emergencies, nothing more.
-But, I figured a few small purchases here and there wouldn’t hurt.”
-Singh’s small purchases quickly added up to a hefty $7,000.
-With no job, Singh was unable to keep up with payments, which landed him and his mother who cosigned with him, in a pit full of credit card debt.
-Credit cards have high interest rates and multiple layers of hidden fees.
-The damage to irresponsibly using credit affects both your financial state and credit rating for years to come.
+Jeet Singh, a junior majoring in geology, recounted his experience with the allure of a shiny, new piece of plastic.
+“My first credit card was actually signed up for by my mother,” Singh revealed.
+“She emphasized that it was strictly for emergencies, nothing beyond that.
+However, I thought making a few minor purchases here and there wouldn’t be an issue.”
+Regrettably, Singh’s seemingly innocuous spending quickly snowballed into a substantial $7,000 debt.
+Struggling with a lack of employment, Singh found it impossible to keep up with payments, placing both him and his co-signing mother in the precarious pit of credit card debt.
+Credit cards come with steep interest rates and concealed layers of fees.
+The ramifications of reckless credit card use reverberate through one’s financial situation and credit score, echoing for years to come.

 Student loans are designed to cater to education-related expenses, yet some students misuse these borrowed funds, triggering considerable financial distress post-graduation.
 Often realized too late, the interest on such loans accumulates rapidly, sometimes negating the very purpose of pursuing higher education to enhance earning potential.